 While the LT2 system changed the way that the V-Racks and FlightDeck attach to each other, the vertical tubes on the bike into which the V-Racks fit on the bike frame are exactly the same for the LT1 and LT2 systems, and in both cases RackLocks can be used to secure the V-Racks to the frame.
 This means that if you have older LT1 V-Racks, decks, and passenger accessories, they can be fitted to your newer Edgerunner, Cargo Node, or Leap.

 What is the difference between LT1 and LT2 V-racks?
 LT1 V-racks are a solid, smooth continuous silver colored tube with no bosses on them.
 This requires Superhooks to attach the FlightDeck to the V-racks because there was otherwise no means to attach the FlightDeck.
-The LT2 V-racks are the same shape of the LT1 V-racks but they include bosses along the tubing.
-The FlightDeck no longer uses Superhooks but instead uses bolts that bolt through the deck onto the V-rack.
+The LT2 All-In-One V-racks are the same shape of the LT1 V-racks but they include bosses along the tubing and metal tabs on the horizontal bars for Hooptie installation.
+The LT2 FlightDeck no longer uses Superhooks but instead uses bolts that bolt through the deck onto the V-rack.
 When using a Yepp Adapter, the adapters also use bolts to attach to the V-racks (these bolts go through the FlightDeck before they screw into the V-racks).
 The LT2 V-racks come in silver (24D, 11i, 8e), black (27D, 30D, 10E, Leap, Cargo Node), or blue (the retired 9e).

 This table outlines the accessory compatibility of different rack and deck setups: